cmunch1/nba-prediction/README.md

 - It scrapes the stats from the previous day's games and adds them to the Feature Store.
 - It scrapes the upcoming game matchups for the current day and adds them to the Feature Store so that the streamlit app can use these to make it's daily predictions.

-09a uses ScrapingAnt to scrape the data, while 09b uses Selenium.
+A variable can be set to either use Selenium or ScrapingAnt for scraping the data.
+ScrapingAnt is used in production because of its built-in proxy server.

  - The Selenium notebook worked fine when ran locally, but there were issues when running the notebook in Github Actions, likely due to the ip address and anti-bot measures on the NBA website (which would require a proxy server to address)
  - ScrapingAnt is a cloud-based scraper with a Python API than handles the proxy server issues.
 An account is required, but the free account is sufficient for this project.

 ### Model Training Pipeline

-Notebook 10 retrieves data from the Feature Store, trains the model, and adds the model to the Model Registry.
+Notebook 10 retrieves the most current data, executes Notebook 07 to handle hyperparameter tuning, model training, and calibration, and then adds the model to the Model Registry.

 ### Streamlit App